 Are you in need of funding for your documentary and looking for experienced filmmakers to include in your fundraising proposal?
-(The more experienced your film crew, the better your chances for raising funds!)
+(The more experienced your film crew, the better your chances for raising funds & getting a distribution deal!)

 Here are a few tips to find great filmmakers:

 similar to the subject matter of your documentary OR that has a style

 of filmmaking that you like.
 Look in the credits and see who

 - Search film production job sites such as Mandy.com, ProductionHUB.com or Maslow Media where you can find crews by location.

 - Every state has a local film commission with a listing of local crew.
 Review credits and sample reels to find the best match for your project.